 NOTE: Students are NOT allowed to bring real or toy weapons, electronic games, portable stereos, matches, or lighters to school.
-Mobile phones and smart watches may not be used during the school day or during any overnight school events, unless specific permission has been granted by a staff member.
-Any phone calls home during the school day must be made through the PYP Coordinator's or nurse's phone.
+Mobile phones and smart watches may not be used during the school day or during any overnight school events unless specific permission has been granted by a staff member.
+Any phone calls home during the school day must be made through the Primary Principal's or School Nurse's phone.

 Each student must keep one pair of indoor shoes at school.
-Be sure clothing, outerwear, boots, gym shoes, and personal belongings are plainly marked for easy identification.
+Be sure clothing, outerwear, boots, gym shoes, and personal belongings are clearly labeled with the child's name for easy identification.
 There is a space near the Library for Lost and Found items which students and parents should check if an item is missing.
 These items will be displayed periodically throughout the school year.
 Any items which are in good condition and still unclaimed at the end of each semester will be donated to charity.